Pet Hub

 Breathing difficulties, eye issues, and a staggering 80% of them requiring C-sections during delivery are just a few of the challenges these dogs endure.
 In fact, their average lifespan falls significantly short compared to other breeds of similar size.

-The researchers hypothesized that the inclination of flat-faced breeds to make eye contact with humans might be a contributing factor to their popularity.
-They also considered the possibility that owners might be unaware of the innate health problems these dogs face.
+They also considered the possibility that owners might be unaware of the natural health problems these dogs face.

 To investigate these notions, an online survey was conducted, where participants were shown pairs of photos of dogs, some looking directly at the camera and others looking away.